rodneyazev/aws-templates-for-basic-loadbalancer-and-auto-scaling-infrastructures/aws-basic-infra/README.md

 ```

 ```
-# If you need to get you private IP
+# If you need to get your private IP

 aws ec2 describe-instances --query 'Reservations[].Instances[].PrivateIpAddress' --output text
 ```